 As a result, in 2021, 100% (9/9) of PMC students scored 3 or higher on Question 8 of the Graded Final Practicum.
 In 2021, the target was met.
-Based on the results, students demonstrated their ability to initiate the discussion for consultation, collaboration, and referral of appropriate healthcare services.
+Based on the results, students demonstrated their ability to initiate discussion for consultation, collaboration, and referral of appropriate healthcare services.

-Decision.
 In 2021 the target was met.
-Based on the analysis of 2021 results, the plan in 2022 will be to: 1) incorporate updated resources and references related to the APRN competencies in the role courses (NURG 5830, 5840), the study guide/packet, and clinical courses (adoption of Hamric and Hanson's Advanced Practice Nursing 6th edition); 2) increase student exposures to competencies by encouraging membership in state and local NP organizations; 3) assist student development of professional relationships by inviting them to attend local NP meetings; and 4) incorporate updated interprofessional collaboration exercises and opportunities into clinical courses.
+Based on the analysis of 2021 results, in 2022 faculty: 1) incorporated updated resources and references related to the APRN competencies in the role courses (NURG 5830, 5840), the study guide/packet, and clinical courses (adoption of Hamric and Hanson's Advanced Practice Nursing 6th edition); 2) increased student exposures to competencies by encouraging membership in state and local NP organizations; 3) assisted student development of professional relationships by inviting them to attend local NP meetings; and 4) incorporated updated interprofessional collaboration exercises and opportunities into clinical courses.